On Liberty: On the limits to the authority of society over the individual

-In the fourth chapter, J. S. Mill explains a system in which a person can discern what aspects of life should be governed by the individual and which by society.
-Generally, he holds that a person should be left as free to pursue his own interests as long as this does not harm the interests of others.
+In the fourth chapter, the Mills explains a system in which a person can discern what aspects of life should be governed by the individual and which by society.
+Generally, they hold that a person should be left as free to pursue their own interests as long as this does not harm the interests of others.
 In such a situation, "society has jurisdiction over [the person's conduct]."
-He rejects the idea that this liberty is simply for the purpose of allowing selfish indifference.
-Rather, he argues that this liberal system will bring people to the good more effectively than physical or emotional coercion.
-This principle leads him to conclude that a person may, without fear of just punishment, harm himself through vice.
-Governments, he claims, should only punish a person for neglecting to fulfill a duty to others (or causing harm to others), not the vice that brought about the neglect.
+They reject the idea that this liberty is simply for the purpose of allowing selfish indifference.
+Rather, they argue that this liberal system will bring people to the good more effectively than physical or emotional coercion.
+This principle leads them to conclude that a person may, without fear of just punishment, harm himself through vice.
+Governments, they claim, should only punish a person for neglecting to fulfill a duty to others (or causing harm to others), not the vice that brought about the neglect.

-J. S. Mill spends the rest of the chapter responding to objections to his maxim.
-He notes the objection that he contradicts himself in granting societal interference with youth because they are irrational, but denying societal interference with certain adults, though they act irrationally.
-Mill first responds by restating the claim that society ought to punish the harmful consequences of the irrational conduct, but not the irrational conduct itself, which is a personal matter.
-Furthermore, he notes the societal obligation is not to ensure that each individual is moral throughout adulthood.
-Rather, he states that, by educating youth, society has the opportunity and duty to ensure that a generation, as a whole, is generally moral.
+The Mills spends the rest of the chapter responding to objections to their maxim.
+They note the objection that they contradicts themselves in granting societal interference with youth because they are irrational, but denying societal interference with certain adults, though they act irrationally.
+The Mills first respond by restating the claim that society ought to punish the harmful consequences of the irrational conduct, but not the irrational conduct itself, which is a personal matter.
+Furthermore, they note the societal obligation is not to ensure that each individual is moral throughout adulthood.
+Rather, they state that, by educating youth, society has the opportunity and duty to ensure that a generation, as a whole, is generally moral.

-Where some may object that there is justification for certain religious prohibitions in a society dominated by that religion, he argues that majority members ought to make rules that they would accept should they have been the minority.
-He states, "unless we are willing to adopt the logic of persecutors, and say that we may persecute others because we are right, and that they must not persecute us because they are wrong, we must beware of admitting a principle of which we should resent as a gross injustice the application to ourselves."
-In saying this, he references an earlier claim that morals and religion cannot be treated in the same light as mathematics because morals and religion are vastly more complex.
-Just as with living in a society with immoral people, Mill points out that agents who find another's conduct depraved do not have to socialise with the other, merely refrain from impeding their personal decisions.
-While Mill generally opposes the religiously motivated societal interference, he admits that it is conceivably permissible for religiously motivated laws to prohibit the use of what no religion obligates.
+Where some may object that there is justification for certain religious prohibitions in a society dominated by that religion, the Mills argue that majority members ought to make rules that they would accept should they have been the minority.
+They state that "unless we are willing to adopt the logic of persecutors, and say that we may persecute others because we are right, and that they must not persecute us because they are wrong, we must beware of admitting a principle of which we should resent as a gross injustice the application to ourselves."
+In saying this, they reference an earlier claim that morals and religion cannot be treated in the same light as mathematics because morals and religion are vastly more complex.
+Just as with living in a society with immoral people, the Mills point out that agents who find another's conduct depraved do not have to socialise with the other, merely refrain from impeding their personal decisions.
+While the Mills generally opposes the religiously motivated societal interference, they admits that it is conceivably permissible for religiously motivated laws to prohibit the use of what no religion obligates.
 For example, a Muslim state could feasibly prohibit pork.
-However, Mill still prefers a policy of society minding its own business.
+However, they still prefer a policy of society minding its own business.